yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cmenu-class.md

 ##  <a name="attach"></a>CMenu:: Attach

-Dołącza istniejące menu systemu Windows do `CMenu` obiektu.
+Dołącza istniejące menu systemu Windows do obiektu `CMenu`.

 ```
 BOOL Attach(HMENU hMenu);